Chat with Agent 206

 At Paint Gunners, we spend 40 to 60 percent of every exterior project on preparation.
 Here’s what that looks like:

 Scraping and sanding — Any remaining loose or peeling paint is hand-scraped and sanded smooth.
-We sand the edges of remaining paint to feather transitions and avoid visible ridges in the finished surface.
+We sand the edges of remaining paint to feather transitions.

 Caulking — Every seam, gap, crack, and joint around windows, doors, trim, and any penetration through the building envelope gets fresh caulk.
-This is critical — water infiltration through failed caulk joints is responsible for a large percentage of premature paint failures.
+Water infiltration through failed caulk joints is responsible for a large percentage of premature paint failures.

 Priming — Bare wood always gets primer.
 Stained surfaces may get shellac-based primer.
-The primer selection depends on the substrate condition and the finish product being applied.
 Skipping primer is another common cause of early failure.

 Paint Quality: What Makes a Difference

 100% acrylic latex is the standard for quality exterior paint.
-It remains flexible through temperature cycling, breathes to allow moisture to escape, and resists mildew better than oil-based or alkyd alternatives.
-Avoid paint that doesn't specify 100% acrylic on the label.
+It remains flexible through temperature cycling, breathes to allow moisture to escape, and resists mildew better than oil-based alternatives.

 Mildewcide additives are essential in the Pacific Northwest.
 All the premium lines we use — Sherwin-Williams Duration and Emerald Exterior, Benjamin Moore Aura and Regal Select — include mildewcide.
 Lower-end products often don’t.

 The premium exterior paints we use run $75 to $100 per gallon at contractor pricing.
 A budget job often uses $25 to $40 per gallon product.
-On a 2,500 square foot home requiring 15 to 20 gallons, that's a $750 to $1,200 material cost difference.
 Given that the premium paint may last three to five additional years, the math strongly favors the upgrade.

 Signs Your Exterior Paint Is Nearing End of Life

-Fading — Significant color fading, especially on south and west elevations, indicates UV degradation of the paint film.
-Fading alone doesn't mean the protective properties are gone, but it's a sign the coating is aging.
+Fading — Significant color fading, especially on south and west elevations, indicates UV degradation.

-Cracking or alligatoring — Paint that shows small cracks or a pattern resembling alligator skin has lost its flexibility and is no longer moving with the substrate.
-Water infiltration through these cracks is now likely.
+Cracking or alligatoring — Paint that shows small cracks has lost its flexibility and is no longer moving with the substrate.

-Peeling or bubbling — This indicates moisture is trapped beneath the paint film, either from infiltration through the coating or from interior moisture pushing out.
-This requires attention quickly — peeling exposes bare wood to the elements.
+Peeling or bubbling — This indicates moisture is trapped beneath the paint film.
+This requires attention quickly.

-Failed caulk — Caulk around windows, doors, and trim that is cracked, missing, or pulling away is an active water infiltration point regardless of the condition of the surrounding paint.
+Failed caulk — Caulk that is cracked, missing, or pulling away is an active water infiltration point.

 How to Maximize the Life of Your Exterior Paint